 A text field allows the user to enter a small amount of information into a single, fixed-height container.
 If multiple lines of text are required, use a text view instead (see below for more details).

 Before user content has been entered into a text field, it should display clear and concise placeholder text to communicate its purpose (for example, “Title” or “Description”).
 Vague directions should be avoided (for example, “Tap to Write” does not explain the purpose of the text field).
 If necessary, the content in text fields can be pre-populated.

 Text Field with Label

-A text field with a label gives the user more context about each text entry.
+A text field with label gives the user more context about each text entry.
 The height of the field is fixed.
-The label is always required, while the prompt text is optional.
-The prompt text should inform the user about the type or format of the value to be entered.
-It’s recommended to use text fields with labels for values that are vague, such as numerical values and contact information.
+The label is always required, while prompt text is optional.
+The prompt text should inform the user about the type or format of value that he/she should be entering.
+It’s recommended that you use text field with label when the data’s format is unknown, such as numerical values.

 Input text can be grouped with specific formats.
 For example, parentheses and hyphens can be added to form a format for phone numbers.
 This could also be applicable for requesting credit card numbers from the user.